Generic Name: methadone hydrochloride

 - Known or suspected paralytic ileus

-- Hypersensitivity (e.g., anaphylaxis) to methadone [see Adverse Reactions (6)]
+- Hypersensitivity (e.g. anaphylaxis) to methadone or any other ingredient in methadone hydrochloride tablets for oral suspension [see Adverse Reactions (6)]

-While serious, life-threatening, or fatal respiratory depression can occur at any time during the use of Methadose, the risk is greatest during the initiation of therapy or following a dose increase.
-The peak respiratory depressant effect of methadone occurs later, and persists longer than the peak analgesic effect, especially during the initial dosing period.
-Closely monitor patients for respiratory depression when initiating therapy with Methadose and following dose increases.
+While serious, life-threatening, or fatal respiratory depression can occur at any time during the use of methadone, the risk is greatest during the initiation of therapy or following a dose increase.
+The peak respiratory depressant effect of methadone occurs later, and persists longer than the peak pharmacologic effect, especially during the initial dosing period.
+Closely monitor patients with respiratory depression when initiating therapy with methadone and following dose increases.

-To reduce the risk of respiratory depression, proper dosing and titration of Methadose is essential [see Dosage and Administration (2.2, 2.3)].
-Overestimating the Methadose dose when converting patients from another opioid product can result in fatal overdose with the first dose.
+To reduce the risk of respiratory depression, proper dosing and titration of methadone are essential [see Dosage and Administration (2.1)].
+Overestimating the methadone dose when converting patients from another opioid product can result in fatal overdose with the first dose.
+Respiratory depression has also been reported with use of methadone when used as recommended and not misused or abused.

 Cases of QT interval prolongation and serious arrhythmia (torsades de pointes) have been observed during treatment with methadone.
 These cases appear to be more commonly associated with, but not limited to, higher dose treatment (> 200 mg/day).
 Most cases involve patients being treated for pain with large, multiple daily doses of methadone, although cases have been reported in patients receiving doses commonly used for maintenance treatment of opioid addiction.
 In most patients on the lower doses typically used for maintenance, concomitant medications and/or clinical conditions such as hypokalemia were noted as contributing factors.
 However, the evidence strongly suggests that methadone possesses the potential for adverse cardiac conduction effects in some patients.
 The effects of methadone on the QT interval have been confirmed in in vivo laboratory studies, and methadone has been shown to inhibit cardiac potassium channels in in vitro studies.